justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

 Go to any site you know with ads and check if they're blocked.
 Make sure you turn off any ad-blocking extensions you may have.
 A site I recommend is https://www.speedtest.net/.

 If you have IPv6 enabled, you can test if IPv6 is working by going to https://test-ipv6.com/, then making sure ad-block works.
+## Updating
+When updating with `pihole -up` there are a couple of things to do if you followed all of my guides.
+1. If you have multiple upstream DNS servers:
+    - Update might fail as it repopulates `01-pihole.conf` again.
+This happens when you have a `.conf.save` file.
+    - To fix this, try deleting the `.conf.save` file and see if it creates it again.
+    - Otherwise, delete everything within the original `01-pihole.conf` file and attempt to update (note: successful update may rearrange/repopulate `01-pihole.conf` once again).
+2. If you changed your port for Pi-Hole:
+    - You will have to change it again by following the steps outlined at the top in the following link: [diyHue - Prerequisites](https://github.com/justinknguyen/Pi-Guide/blob/main/Raspberry%20Pi%20Zero%202%20W/Installed%20Programs/08%20-%20diyHue.md#prerequisites)
 ## Troubleshooting
 - If you're getting "Rate Limit" errors in Pi-Hole, perform the following (note: newer Pi-Hole versions have this setting built-in under the `Settings` window):
   1. Enter: